FAXES/fax-downloader/README.md

 # File Downloader

-Download files from URLs with fax-downloader.
-This works for image downloads and any file that is hosted an a CDN.
+Download files from URLs and save to a defined location.
+Downloading file just got that little easier.

 ### Params